gabrielgrant/ember-computed-enum/README.md

 o.get('myEnumIsBaz');  // -> false
 ```

-In cases where the 'enumNameIsValue` properties aren't needed,
+In cases where the `enumNameIsValue` properties aren't needed,
 the addon can also be used...

 ## as a simple property (without `enumNameIsValue` properties)